EathanAtki-es/jira-improvement-suggestions/README.md

    - **Efficient Tracking**: Limiting fields to essential ones means you can design more focused filters, views, and reports, making it easier to track progress across multiple issues or projects without getting lost in extraneous details.

 ### 5. **Aligns with Agile and Lean Principles**
-   - **Focus on Value-Added Information**: Agile emphasizes efficiency, adaptability, and value-focused processes.
+   - **Focus on Value-Added Information**: Agile emphasises efficiency, adaptability, and value-focused processes.
 Keeping fields concise aligns with this by ensuring that only valuable, actionable information is requested and maintained.
-   - **Less is More**: Minimizing fields fosters a leaner process by eliminating unnecessary steps, ensuring developers can focus on coding and problem-solving rather than administrative tasks.
+   - **Less is More**: Minimising fields fosters a leaner process by eliminating unnecessary steps, ensuring developers can focus on coding and problem-solving rather than administrative tasks.

 ### 6. **Reduces Onboarding Time and Increases Adoption**
    - **Simplicity for New Developers**: For new team members or developers who are unfamiliar with your Jira setup, a simplified, essential field set makes it easier to get started without extensive onboarding.
    - **Higher Adoption**: When developers find it easy to use and understand Jira issues, they’re more likely to embrace the tool and keep issue information updated.

-### 7. **Eases Maintenance and Customization of Workflows**
+### 7. **Eases Maintenance and Customisation of Workflows**
-   - **Simpler Workflow Customization**: Fewer fields mean that any automation rules, workflows, or reporting tied to those fields are easier to maintain and update as project needs evolve.
+   - **Simpler Workflow Customisation**: Fewer fields mean that any automation rules, workflows, or reporting tied to those fields are easier to maintain and update as project needs evolve.
    - **Greater Flexibility for Future Updates**: Limiting fields allows admins to make changes quickly and more effectively when requirements change, without needing to review and update a complex field structure.

 ---